ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

         ```
         {: codeblock}

-For more information on how to use the IBM Cloud CLI to capture and export an image, see the [IBM Power Systems Virtual Servers CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#power-iaas-cli-before) and [Using the IBM Cloud CLI for Cloud Object Storage](/docs/services/cloud-object-storage?topic=cloud-object-storage-ic-use-the-ibm-cli#delete-bucket-cors).
+For more information, see the [IBM Power Systems Virtual Servers CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#power-iaas-cli-before) and [Using the IBM Cloud CLI for Cloud Object Storage](/docs/services/cloud-object-storage?topic=cloud-object-storage-ic-use-the-ibm-cli#delete-bucket-cors).

 ## Using the IBM Cloud console to capture and export a VM
 {: #console-capture-export}